 Jacqueline Butler’s practice reflects on time and memory in relation to the photographic and the cinematic, exploring narrative and contemplations on the material qualities of the photograph.
 She works with photography, video, the artist book, writing and curation, and has a particular fascination with archives and collections (both public and private).
 Currently undertaking a PhD at Glasgow School of Art, her research considers what constitutes photography in the 21st Century, combining pre-photography principles with traditional and new print technologies.
 Jacqueline’s arts practice explores themes associated with photography, of loss and melancholia.

 Recent group exhibitions have included Revela-T Festival, Barcelona, Spain (2016), Tall Tales, Touring: London, Rochdale and Glasgow (2016), ViSiONA Festival, Huesca, Spain (2016), JHB Archive 23/1961, Birmingham Open Media (2015), Actinic Alternative Photography Festival, Summerhall, Edinburgh (2015), Incubarte7 international Art Festival, Valencia, Spain (2015) Her work is held in public and private collections including Yale Center For British Art, New Haven, USA, International Center For Photography, New York, USA and Winchester Art School, Library Special Collections.
 Jacqueline is currently Head of Department and Research Degree Coordinator for Media at Manchester School of Art, MMU.
 Jacqueline also sits on the Executive Board at Open Eye Photography Gallery, Liverpool and on the Advisory Board of The Image International Research Network.
 Recent published writings include a chapter in Picturing the Family: Media, Narrative, Memory, edited by Silke Arnold-de Simine and Joanne Leal (Bloomsbury, 2018).

 Rosy Martin is an artist-photographer, psychological-therapist, workshop leader, lecturer and writer.
 She explores the relationships between photography, memory, identities and unconscious processes using self-portraiture, still life photography, digital imaging and video.
 From 1983, with Jo Spence, she pioneered re-enactment phototherapy.
-Her work has explored issues including gender, sexuality, ageing, class, memory, urbanism, location, family dynamics, mother- daughter relationships, health, disease, bereavement, grief and reparation.
+Her work has explored issues including gender, sexualities, ageing, class, memory, urbanism, location, family dynamics, mother-daughter and father-daughter relationships, health, disease, bereavement, grief, loss and reparation.